 It does not matter whether currently illicit drugs are legalised.
 Legal or not, cannabis and other drugs will impact workers the same way before or after legalisation.
 Maintaining a drug free workplace is the right policy for promoting workplace safety and productivity, and that does not change just because the laws change.

 It is important to use high quality drug test kits meeting Australian standards.
-CMM Technology (http://www.cmm.com.au/) works closely with employers who are interested in selecting reliable and accurate workplace drug testing equipment.
+CMM Technology works closely with employers who are interested in selecting reliable and accurate workplace drug testing equipment and who want to determine the extent of the problem in their workforce.